-GM has discontinued manufacturing the EV1, and is recalling all of the existing EV1s from service as soon as their current leases expire.
-They are doing this despite a waiting-list for the vehicles thousands long and California law that requires the manufacture of zero-emission vehicles. http://www.cleanup-gm.com has more information about GM's attempts to bury this fantastic technology.
+GM discontinued manufacturing the EV1, and recalled all of the existing EV1s from service as soon as their current leases expired.
+They did this despite a waiting-list for the vehicles thousands long and California law that requires the manufacture of zero-emission vehicles. http://www.whokilledtheelectriccar.com has more information about GM's attempts to bury this fantastic technology.

-Both of ours have both been taken back, the second on the Fourth of July.
+Both of ours were taken back, the second on the Fourth of July.
 Shouldn't we be celebrating independence from foreign oil on this day?
-With the purchase of three Toyota RAV4-EVs, a AC Propulsion tzero, and a Tesla Motors Roadster Sport, we now have five electric cars.
+With the purchase of a Toyota RAV4-EV, a AC Propulsion tzero, a Tesla Motors Roadster Sport, and a a Tesla Motors Model S, we now have four electric cars.

 These vehicles are truly zero-emitting; they are powered by the sun.